Why long-tail keywords are important for SEO success

 How to find long-tail keywords for your niche

 Finding good long-tail keywords requires more common sense than anything else.
-When you couple this with a good research tool you can cut down on the time it takes to compile a substantial list of long-tail keywords.
+When you couple this with a good keyword research tool you can cut down on the time it takes to compile a substantial list of long-tail keywords.

 Good preparation makes all the difference